PlayFab/VmStartupScriptGallery/linux_logs_fluentbit_kusto/README.md

 ## What it does

 This script grabs real-time logs from all containers running on the VM and sends them to Azure Data Explorer.
-Moreover, this script is applicable if you are running Linux MPS Builds using Linux containers for your game servers.
+Moreover, this script is applicable if you are running Linux MPS Builds using containers for your game servers.

 ## Usage

-You should the documentation for [Fluent Bit Azure Data Explorer plugin](https://docs.fluentbit.io/manual/pipeline/outputs/azure_kusto) to learn more about the steps you need to do, specifically:
+You should refer to the documentation for [Fluent Bit Azure Data Explorer plugin](https://docs.fluentbit.io/manual/pipeline/outputs/azure_kusto) to learn more about the steps you need to do, specifically:

 - Create a Kusto cluster and database to store the data ([click here for a free cluster](https://dataexplorer.azure.com/freecluster))
 - Create an Azure Registered Application so that fluentbit can authenticate to the cluster